brightmart/ai_law/README.md

 -------------------------------------------------------------------------
   train:

-     python HAN_train.py
+     python train.py

-    it will report macro f1 score and micro f1 score when doing validation, and save checkpoint to predictor/checkpoint
+    it will report macro f1 score and micro f1 score when doing validation, save f1 score for each label on validation

+     during each epoch, and save checkpoint to predictor/checkpoint/

     optional parameters:

-    --model: the name of model you will use. {han,text_cnn,dp_cnn,c_gru,c_gru2,gru,pooling} [han]
+    --model: the name of model you will use. {text_cnn,han,dp_cnn,c_gru,c_gru2,gru,pooling} [text_cnn]

     --use_pretrained_embedding: whether use pretrained embedding or not. download it as discussed on section #5, otherwise set it to False. {True,False} [True]

     --embed_size: embedding size

     --hidden_size: hidden size

+    --tokenize_style: how to tokenize your input(sentences/document).if you set this to char, you are training a char model. {word, char} [word]

   predict(or test):

-     python3 main.py
+     python main.py

   zip your model so that you can upload for testing purpose, run: